bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 His gaze fell on Vesper, who sat in the couch, who apparently was not quite sure what face to put on, as he started walking in a bow around it.

 "It would be a lovely pressure point, if you wasn't pressing yourself almost equally so, threatening those who supply your valued black powder, as you just told me."
-He turned his gaze to the board, although it was most for effect.
+He turned his gaze to the board, although it was mostly for effect.
 He didn't need to see the rest.

 "So what else can you threaten me with, let's s- oh no - there are no more lines from me", he said, faking obvious shock no one would believe, as he moved towards the desk.